dataclipse/avrcSTT/README.md

 - Create function for recognizing speech
 - Create function for sending text to vrc text box
 - Create function to display messages as notifications
+- Added overlay to display messages for the user.
+- Altered most functions to enable async calling

 Todo:
-- Fix bugs with notification messages not functioning correctly
 - Create function to capture game audio
 - Create function to process game audio and translate